 This course covers selected principles of inorganic, organic and biochemistry in application to living systems.
 The course includes lecture, one hour of recitation, and three hours of laboratory per week.
 This course cannot be used to help fulfill the chemistry requirement for science majors.
+1 c.u.

 Prerequisite: MTH 140 or MTH 141.
-Corequisite: WRT 105 or WRT 106.
+Corequisite: WRT 102 or WRT 105 or WRT 106.